eonist/Spatial/README.md

 ```
 ### Todo:
 - Complete the spaceAround and spaceBetween methods
 - Make examples with AutoLayout margins
+- Add methods for applyAnchor for horizontal and vertical types